blex-dex/address/docs/VaultReward.md

     await tx.wait()
 }
 ```
-### 15. sell: sells a specified amount of shares in a given vault on behalf of the caller using the `vaultReward` contract.
 ```
     /**
-     * @dev This function sells a specified amount of shares in a given vault on behalf of the caller using the `vaultReward` contract.
+     * @dev This function is used to buy shares in a vault using an ERC20 asset as payment.
-     * The `to` address receives the resulting assets of the sale.
-     * @param vault The address of the vault to sell assets from.
+     * @param vault The address of the vault.
-     * @param to The address that receives the resulting shares of the sale.
+     * @param to The address where the purchased shares will be sent.
-     * @param shares The amount of shares to sell.
+     * @param amount The amount of ERC20 tokens to use for purchasing the shares.
-     * @param minAssetsOut The minimum amount of assets the caller expects to receive from the sale.
+     * @param minSharesOut The minimum number of shares that the buyer expects to receive for their payment.
-     * @return assetOut The resulting number of shares received by the `to` address.
+     * @return sharesOut The actual number of shares purchased by the buyer.
      */
-    function sell(
+    function buy(
         IERC4626 vault,
         address to,
-        uint256 shares,
+        uint256 amount,
-        uint256 minAssetsOut
+        uint256 minSharesOut
-    ) public nonReentrant returns (uint256 assetOut)
+    ) public nonReentrant returns (uint256 sharesOut)
 ```
+### 15. sell: sells a specified amount of shares in a given vault on behalf of the caller using the `vaultReward` contract.
 ```
 const { ethers } = require("ethers");
 const sleep = (delay) => new Promise((resolve) => setTimeout(resolve, delay))